abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 that willingness and ability to be present with experience, so we can take it in and be present for it.

-4\.
-Is it hopeless to send loving-kindness to Mara?
+Q: Is it hopeless to send loving-kindness to Māra?

-Well, Mara gets a bad rap.
+A: Well, Māra gets a bad rap.
 It depends on how we relate to it.
 Mara is the personification of the tempter.
 In the midst of being tempted with the desire of the moment, loving-kindness might not be the right tool.
 But in a bigger sense, that is the most important thing to have loving-kindness for, in the sense that loving-kindness is the wish for well-being.
-Mara is the epitome of the tempter, the personification of evil.
+Māra is the epitome of the tempter, the personification of evil.
 That’s a lot of suffering isn’t it?
-The karmic accumulations don’t bode well for him.
+The *kammic* accumulations don’t bode well for him.

 When we follow our desires and get caught in our views and opinions, how we suffer!
-That the whole construct keeps repeating itself: these are the forces of Mara.
+That the whole construct keeps repeating itself: these are the forces of Māra.
 That’s a worthy object of loving-kindness because there is so much suffering there.
 This helps turn our attention to the way out of suffering.

-5\.
-When you have guided meditation in the past two afternoons, I’ve enjoyed slipping past the rapture and joy.
+Q: When you have guided meditation in the past two afternoons, I’ve enjoyed slipping past the rapture and joy.
 I found the meditations incredibly grounding and at the same time streaming with energy.
 I’m finding it difficult to get past joy without your vocal guidance.
 Can you offer suggestions?

-It’s an experiential memory.
+A: It’s an experiential memory.
 It’s good to remember that it’s possible to go past that excitement of rapture and joy and be grounded in something that is very stilling, but still clear and spacious.
 So, tune in to the body because the body remembers these things.
 Come into the body, into the rhythm of the breath, the feelings and perceptions of joy, but allow oneself to move into steadiness and clarity.

 Try to connect with it on a physical level, that is, with the tendency for energy, rapture, and joy.
 There can be a level of excitement that